 Tianlong New Product Panall 8000 Shines at Medlab Middle East 2023

 XI'AN, China, Feb.
-10, 2023 /PRNewswire/ -- Medlab Middle East 2023, a leading exhibition of laboratory medicine in ME region, was unveiled at Dubai World Trade Center from 6 to 9 February.
+10, 2023 /CNW/ -- Medlab Middle East 2023, a leading exhibition of laboratory medicine in ME region, was unveiled at Dubai World Trade Center from 6 to 9 February.

 As Tianlong's first show of 2023, we are well prepared and thrilled to welcome guests from all over the world and discuss the latest innovations in the IVD industry.